Dealing with complaints against your business

 - tell the customer how you will handle it and when to expect a response.

-When you speak to the customer, ensure that you:
+When you talk to the customer:

 - listen carefully